oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_simpleCudaGraphs_SYCLMigration/README.md

 - cooperative groups
 - warp-level primitives.

-> **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
-To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-Users can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.
+> **Note**: The sample used the open-source SYCLomatic tool that assists developers in porting CUDA code to SYCL code.
+To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
+You can also use the Intel® DPC++ Compatibility Tool available to augment the Base Toolkit.

 This sample contains two versions in the following folders:

 | Folder Name                   | Description
 |:---                           |:---
-| `01_dpct_output`              | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+| `01_dpct_output`              | Contains the output of the SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some code that is not migrated and has to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
 | `02_sycl_migrated`            | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites